 Firstly, Cho Oyu Expedition begins in Kathmandu from where we can process our visas.
 Thereafter, we drive along with the Friendship – Highway to Zhangmu at the Nepal-Tibet frontier.
 And our Chinese Liaison Officers and transport will be meeting us here.
 Furthermore, we travel by bus or jeep with all our equipment going by truck.
 Normally we would expect to spend two days in Nyalam for acclimatization.
 Then after driving over the Laguna La (Pass) to the old village of Tingri.

-Onward leaving Tingri, our trucks pull off the metal road and bump up a grassy plain leading up to the Nangpa La (Pass).
-We have couple of options for the Base Camp but that will probably take it on the flat moraine along the foot of the Gyabrag glaciers.
+Secondly, onward leaving Tingri, our trucks pull off the metal road and bump up a grassy plain leading up to the Nangpa La (Pass).
+Here we have a couple of options for the Base Camp.
+However, that will probably take it on the flat moraine along the foot of the Gyabrag glaciers.
 A good path leads on for about two days to the Advanced Base Camp.
-We will be staying here at the Base Camp throughout the expedition and plan not to descend until the expedition is finished.
-We will have large cook and mess tents and members will share 2 to 3 man dome tent.
-A Land Cruiser jeep will be permanently on stand-by at the Base Camp for emergency evacuation.
+Moreover, we will be staying here at the Base Camp throughout the expedition.
+And plan not to descend until the expedition is finished.
+In addition, we will have large cook and mess tents and members will share 2 to 3 man dome tents.
+And a Land Cruiser jeep will be permanently on standby at the Base Camp for emergency evacuation.

 There is the Advance Base Camp (ABC) at approximately 5,700 meters.
 The base camp provides stunning views of the surrounding snowy mountain peaks, the jewels of the Himalayas.
 And overlooking the Nangpa La (Pass), we see a major century-old trading route between Nepal and Tibet.